HamzaQureshi1/BE-NC-NEWS-Hamza/README.md

 If you are using linux you will need to include psql username and password

-Running tests
+2.You will now need to seed the database using this command : npm run seed-development Running tests

 1. You can run tests using the command npm run test-app